When life gives you lemons: Lemonade Day teaches kids about starting business

 FOND DU LAC, Wis.
-(WFRV)-If the warmer weather is making you thirsty, Fond du Lac was the place to be on Saturday.
+(WFRV) – If the warmer weather on Saturday made you thirsty, Fond du Lac was the place to be.

 It was the eighth annual Lemonade Day, but the day is about so much more than quenching your thirst with a cold drink.